 Nagios Enterprise Monitoring Server

 NEMS Linux is free to download and use.
-The virtual appliance however is only available as a perk to those who support NEMS Linux on Patreon (even if only $1 per month).
+The virtual appliance however is only available as a perk to those who support NEMS Linux on Patreon.
 Your ongoing support helps fund the development of NEMS Linux.

 Current Version: 1.5